Skip to content

 All numeric parameters are validated in __post_init__ to ensure

-they meet their constraints.
+must be callable).
 Invalid values raise ConfigurationError.

 """